beadaut/intro_to_programing_with_python/intro_to_python_4.md

-# Python Programming Essentials - Data Structure and Manipulation
+# Python Programming Essentials - Data Structures and Manipulation

 In this post, we are going to look a little deeper in how to manipulate the different data structures we have seen so far in Python programming.
 Those are `Lists` and `Dictionaries`.
 More importantly, we will look at the built-in functions for each class and use this knowledge to solve a very common technical problem.